Revise and Resubmit - Journal of Demographic Economics

 For a thousand years, income growth was associated with a rising military employment share.
 But this share peaked in the early 20th century, after which military employment shares fell with income growth.
 I argue that rising military shares were driven by structural change out of agriculture, and the recent declines are driven by substitution from soldiers towards military goods.
 I document evidence for this substitution effect: as countries' incomes rise, the ratio of their military expenditure share to their military employment share rises too.
 I introduce a game theoretic model of growth and warfare that reproduces the time series patterns of military expenditure and employment.
 The model also correctly predicts the cross-sectional pattern, that military employment and expenditure shares are decreasing in income during wars.
 Finally, I show that faster economic growth can reduce military expenditure in the long run.

 This paper presents a general solution method for rational expectations models with dispersed information when the information process is endogenous.
 First, I show how to solve models with exogenous information by applying a single matrix equation.
 Next, I present an algorithm, Signal Operator Iteration, which solves the model when information is endogenous.
 I characterize conditions under which the solution is unique and the algorithm converges.
 Finally, I apply the solution method to a model of local information.
 Firms observe prices and quantities in their own market, but not the aggregate state of the economy.
 They must make inferences about aggregate shocks through the impacts on endogenous prices.
-In this model, money is non-neutral and firms exhibit hump-shaped impulse response functions.
+Observed prices do not fully reveal fundamental shocks, so money is non-neutral.
+All noisy signals are driven by fundamental shocks, observable to the econometrician, so data can discipline the information structure.
+The model is calibrated using US industry level data.

 The share of aggregate income paid as compensation to labor is frequently used as a proxy for income inequality.
 If capital holdings are very concentrated among high income individuals, increasing their share of GDP, all else equal, widens the gap with poorer workers.
 Indeed, two striking features over the last three decades of many advanced and developing economies are the declining labor shares in income and the rise in income inequality.
 The relationship between factor shares and inequality, however, is not so simple in a richer world with realistic features such as endogenous home decisions and capital-skill complementarity.
 In such a world, total inequality will change with (i) the labor share, (ii) the amount of within-labor and within-capital income inequality, and (iii) the degree to which the highest wage earners are also those earning the highest capital incomes.
 Macroeconomic trends and shocks that impact any one of these three moments are likely to impact simultaneously all of them.
 We develop a framework where all these terms are jointly determined and estimate the model to clarify the roles of changing technology, policies, and factor proportions on labor shares and total income inequality around the globe.